FC Metalist Kharkiv: Rivalry

 Metalist Kharkiv supporters biggest rivalry centred on Dnipro Dnipropetrovsk.
-Despite this fans of both clubs marched in support of a "united Ukraine" in Kharkiv during the April 2014 pro-Russian conflict in Ukraine.
+Despite this fans of both clubs marched in support of a united Ukraine in Kharkiv during the 2014 pro-Russian unrest in Ukraine.

 A group of Metalist Kharkiv Ultras named "Sect 82" had a violent rivalry with Dynamo Kyiv.
 "Sect 82" was (at least until September 2013) allied with FC Spartak Moscow Ultras.
 (In 2014 "Sect 82" morphed into the Azov Battalion of the National Guard of Ukraine.)